zengxu-yang/linux-on-winbook-tw102/README.md

 ## Creating Linux Installation USB Drive
 One caveat is that Winbook TW102 processor supports 64 bit instructions but the UEFI firmware is 32 bit.
 To install a 64 bit Linux system you need multiarch installation files.
 I used the Debian Buster multiarch CD image.
 Use a working Linux computer and follow the official Debian instructions to create the Debian installation USB drive.
+Note that currently Debian Buster uses kernel 4.19.0-5-amd64.

 ## Enter BIOS and Change Boot Order
 If you don't have the compatible Winbook TW102 keyboard then you need to plug a USB hub and a USB keyboard.
 Plug the Linux